Eytan Pessen: Semperoper Dresden 2010-2013

 As opera director of the Semperoper, he invited the composer Hans Werner Henze and the director Stefan Herheim to return each season for different projects.
 He chose to collaborate with a young generation of directors including Bettina Bruinier, Jan Phillip Gloger, Florentine Klepper, Axel Köhler, Michael Schulz, Elisabeth Stöppler and Manfred Weiss.

 Interested in the artistic benefits of a stable musical ensemble working together over a long period, he chose to extend the Ensemble and the young ensemble (the Dresden opera's studio programme) rather than invest in established guests.
 Artists such as Scott Connor, Emily Dorn, Vanessa Goikoexea, Evan Hughes, Christopher Magiera, Amanda Majeski, Marjorie Owens, Tichina Vaughn, Rachel Willis-Sørensen and Sebastian Wartig belonged to the permanent ensemble.

 Conductors that made their debut in Dresden include Josep Caballé Domenech, Julia Jones (conductor), Nicola Luisotti, Michele Mariotti, Carlo Montanaro, Pier Giorgio Morandi, Henrik Nánási, Daniel Oren and Omer Meir Wellber.
 Pessen widened the repertory span to include commissions from :de:Miroslav Srnka and Lucia Ronchetti, as well as Karl Amadeus Hartmann’s Simplicius Simplicissimus, Jaromir Weinberger’s Svanda Dudák, (Schwanda the Bagpiper), Kurt Weill’s Street Scene (opera), Hans Werner Henze's Gisela! and We Come to the River.

 For this performance the famous theatre interior (by the architect Gottfried Semper) was completely rebuilt with three vast set parts (designed by Rebecca Ringst and Anette Hunger) jutting into the audience space and reaching up toward the balcony.

 For the Wagner year 2013 he conceived a mini-festival that explored Richard Wagner's development years in Dresden, combining Wagner's The Flying Dutchman with Gaspare Spontini's La Vestale and Halevy's La Juive.

 Opening up the Semperoper to the general public, he often wrote essays and editorials; in one case counting the calories burnt going to different operas, or imagining a conversation with the Gargoyles decorating the new building of the Semperoper.
 For the programme notes of Alcina he wrote a poem describing the first performance of Alcina through the eyes of a young boy.

 Pianist, Voice teacher and coach

-Eytan Pessen now teaches voice and piano; since 2007 at the Frankfurt Opera, since 2014 at the IOS in Zürich, since 2018 at the Dutch national opera and since 2020 at the Hamburg State Opera.
+Eytan Pessen now teaches voice and piano; since 2007 at the Frankfurt Opera, since 2014 at the IOS in Zürich, since 2018 at the Dutch national opera since 2020 at the Hamburg State Opera, and since 2022 at the Volksoper Wien.